Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/README.md

 ```shell
 make whitespace ARGS="-l -r tests/subroutine2_letters.txt"
 ```
 6. truth_letters.txt - A typical truth machine used to test esoteric languages.
-If 1 is inputted, 1 will be printed infinitely (use ^C to exit).
 If 0 is inputted, 0 is printed once.
+If any number other than 0 is inputted, 1 will be printed infinitely (use ^C to exit).
 ```shell
 make whitespace ARGS="-l -r tests/truth_letters.txt"
 ```